feyzaakyurek/subspace-reg/README.md

 ## Running

+### Using provided pretrained models

-Sample scripts are under `scripts/continual` for `multi-session` along with the scripts for `single-session`.
-In every script you will see a nested for loop which we used for hyperparameter tuning.
+Sample scripts are under `scripts/continual` for `multi-session`.
+In every script you will see a nested for loop which we used for hyperparameter tuning while current values indicate the best parameters.
 Each experiment is run for 10 different seeds.
 If you are interested in only a single run, scroll down to the bottom for the respective command in every `.sh` file.

 The existing commands use memory (+M setup in the paper).
 In order to turn off memory replay, simply remove the options `--n_base_support_samples 1` and `--memory_replay 1` which will set them to zero.
 Make sure to edit your `EXP_FOLDER` in the scripts to avoid overriding your previous experiments.

+### Training the backbone from scratch

+Please refer to `scripts/continual/slurm_run_backbone.sh`.
+After training your backbones, please refer to the above section `Using pretrained models`, making sure you provide your trained backbone in respective scripts.

 ## Contacts
 Feel free to reach out to with questions.